Let’s Take The Myth Out Of Medicare Ambulance Transport…..

 We are all responsible for our health and proper utilization of healthcare benefits.
 Ambulance transport can be very expensive and we have choices that can keep money in our pockets if asking the right questions when considering Medicare ambulance transportation.

 Let’s talk about Medicare Coverage of Ambulance Services:

-Medicare Part B (Medical Insurance) covers ambulance services to or from a hospital, critical assess hospital (CAH), skilled nursing facility (SNF) only when other transportation could endanger your health.
+Medicare Part B (Medical Insurance) covers ambulance services to or from a hospital, critical access hospital (CAH), skilled nursing facility (SNF) only when other transportation could endanger your health.
 Medicare will only cover ambulance to the nearest appropriate medical facility that’s able to give you the care you need.
 Additionally, Medicare covers medically necessary ambulance transport to/from dialysis and private residences.
 Using a Private concierge ambulance transport might save you money.
-They can pre-schedule your patient appointments and communicate with the destination's nursing team.
+They can pre-schedule your patient appointments and communicate with the destination’s nursing team.

 What do I Pay for Medicare Ambulance services?

 If Medicare covers your ambulance trip, you pay 20% of the Medicare-approved amount, after you have met the yearly Part B deductible.

-Co-pays are another concern that can be considerable when combined with bill for service.
+Co-pays are another concern that can be considered when combined with the bill for service.
 Insurance Agents can provide knowledge of the right supplemental insurance to provide additional protection, coverage, benefits and the right co-pays for your conditions and needs.

 What does Medicare pay for Ambulance services?

 If Medicare covers your ambulance trip, Medicare will pay 80% of the Medicare-approved amount after you have met the yearly Part B deductible.

-Not all concierge Ambulance services accept Medicare, so be sure and check with provider.
-(AirCare bills Medicare and client for co-pay, and also accepts cash pay for transports.)
+Not all concierge Ambulance services accept Medicare, so be sure and check with the provider.
+(AirCare bills Medicare and client for co-pay, and also accepts cash payments for transports.)